 There are two unary operators, '+', and '-'.
 As unary suggests these operators only take one parameter.

-+2 # A positive integer value of 2 -1.0 # A negative floating value of minus 1.0
+-1.0 # A negative floating value of minus 1.0

 Objects often provide methods to access, set, and/or modify their internal states.
 The internal states exposed in this manner are called Attributes.
 An Attribute writer takes the following form: